rotate your phone

 KHAOYAI HOUSE

 The Khaoyai House is located in Pak Chong District, Nakhon Ratchasima Province.
-Commissioned by Mr. Somsak Kaweesorasak, the residence was envisioned as a holiday retreat and,
+Commissioned by Mr. Somsak Kaweesorasak, the residence was envisioned

-eventually, a long-term home after retirement.
+as a holiday retreat and, eventually, a long-term home after retirement.

 Surrounded by mountains, the house is designed to maximize views from every angle.
-The two-story layout provides a full range of amenities: the first floor includes a living room, dining room,
+The two-story layout provides a full range of amenities: the first floor

-pantry, outdoor kitchen for entertaining, and a guest room.
-The second floor features the master bedroom, daughter’s bedroom, and family room.
-As the homeowner may not reside here regularly
+includes a living room, dining room, pantry, outdoor kitchen for entertaining, and a guest room.
+The second floor features the master bedroom,

-in the beginning, the architect specified low-maintenance materials such as patterned exposed concrete walls on the first floor and patterned brick walls on the second.
+such as patterned exposed concrete walls on the first floor and patterned brick walls on the second.

-At the rear of the house, an open recreational area includes a swimming pool and a large terrace that connects the owner’s private living spaces with the guest zone.
-The terrace offers
+At the rear of the house, an open recreational area includes a swimming pool and a large terrace that connects the owner’s private living spaces with

-unobstructed mountain views, enhancing the atmosphere while encouraging natural ventilation throughout the home.
+the guest zone.
+The terrace offers unobstructed mountain views, enhancing the atmosphere while encouraging natural ventilation throughout the home.

 The front of the house features another spacious terrace that links to the family room on the second floor.
-This area is enclosed with glass windows, framing panoramic views of the surrounding
+This area is enclosed with glass windows, framing

-mountains.
+panoramic views of the surrounding mountains.
 A spiral staircase connects the activity area on the ground floor with the upper level.
-To capture the best possible views,
+To capture the best

-the entire house is oriented 20 degrees off the road alignment.
+possible views, the entire house is oriented 20 degrees off the road alignment.

 Architect: Narucha Kuwattanapasiri